AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-41139-configurable-product-becomes-out-of-stock-after-product-import.md

 ---
-description: The MDVA-41139 patch fixes the issue where the configurable product becomes out of stock after product import when the simple product's qty = 0 for one of its sources.
-This patch is available when the Quality Patches Tool (QPT) 1.1.8 is installed.
-The patch ID is MDVA-41139.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-41139: Configurable product becomes out of stock after product import"
 labels: Support Tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.8,Adobe Commerce,cloud infrastructure,on-premises,stock status,2.4.3,2.4.3-p1
-title: 'MDVA-41139: Configurable product becomes out of stock after product import'
 ---

-# MDVA-41139: Configurable product becomes out of stock after product import

 The MDVA-41139 patch fixes the issue where the configurable product becomes out of stock after product import when the simple product's qty = 0 for one of its sources.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.8 is installed.
 The patch ID is MDVA-41139.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.